davidralphlewis/binaryephemera/_notes/Uncreative Writing- Kenneth Goldsmith.md

 ## Critcisms

 - Many of the pieces be describes are more interesting on a conxeptual level but less interesting in practise.
-- Copying is fine and all but most fail to [[Transform existing work]].
+- Copying is fine and all but most fail to [[Transform Existing Work]].